luispedro/metarabbit/draft-milk-parameter.rst

 <http://luispedro.org/software/milk>`__ (`github link
 <http://github.com/luispedro/milk`__) by default.

-Testing it on ``murphylab_slf7dna`` (with a bit of hacking of the internals to print statistics), we see that this algorithm only runs 57% of cross validation loops.
-Because the bad parameter choices are slower, we get an extra speed-up and it only takes 49% of the time of running all the iterations.
+I tested it on ``murphylab_slf7dna`` (with a bit of hacking of the internals to print statistics &c).
+I see that fitting with the right parameters takes 650ms (after preprocessing).
+We check a total of 48 parameter values.
+So we might expect that to take 0.65 * 48 = 31s.
+Since bad parameters take longer, it actually takes 48s (50% longer).

+Using the early exit trick, it takes it down to 24s.
+This is half the time of running the full grid.
+This despite the fact that slightly more than the full grid was run: 57%.

 .. [#] A really interesting question is whether you can formalise and prove it.
    A good model will often be one that has a nice little "fitness" peak, which